gantsign/ansible-role-oh-my-zsh/README.md

 oh_my_zsh_plugins:
   - git

-# Wether to install by default for all specified users.
+# Whether to install by default for all specified users.
 # May be overridden by `oh_my_zsh: install:` under each user.
 oh_my_zsh_install: yes